voshond/openmw-quick-select/README.md

 Check the settings, you can customize behaviour from there.

-#### Credits
+### Credits

-Author: ZackHasaCat
+Author: voshond
+Original Author of QuickSelect: ZackHasaCat

-#### Installation
+### Installation

 1. Download the mod from the above link, release or dev version.
 1. Extract the zip to a location of your choosing, examples below:

         # Windows
         C:\games\OpenMWMods\quickselect